Microsoft Social Engagement 2016 Update 1.12

 Stream social data to Microsoft Azure Event Hubs

-Using Microsoft Azure Event Hubs—a highly scalable publish-subscribe event ingestor that handles millions of events per second—you can transform and store social data for further processing.
+Using Azure Event Hubs—a highly scalable publish-subscribe event ingestor that handles millions of events per second—you can transform and store social data for further processing.
 Specify an automation rule in Social Engagement and stream all posts that match this rule as events to a connected event hub.
 Once you have the data in the event hub, you can access it from any application that you connect to your event hub.

 When Social Engagement sends a social post as an event to Azure Event Hubs, a JSON payload is submitted to the connected event hub.
 Along with the default properties of the post, you can define custom key-value pairs to add when you set up the automation rule for a given data set to create custom analytics scenarios and advanced reporting capabilities.